-Armadale Eye Clinic (Through Eye Laser Specialists) brings ICL to Melbourne with precision, quality, and care with the latest in refractive surgery technology.
+Armadale Eye Clinic (Through Eye Laser Specialists) brings ICL to Melbourne with precision, quality, and care with advanced refractive surgery technology.

 At Armadale Eye Clinic (through Eye Laser Specialists) we are pleased to be able to offer ICL refractive surgery to Melbourne residents and those coming from further afield.
 ICL surgery is a valuable technique especially for patients considered unsuitable for more traditional laser vision correction methods such as LASIK and PRK.
-Though not all refractive surgery clinics offer ICL in Melbourne, Armadale Eye Clinic is well equipped to offer this procedure as we aim to make the freedom of clear vision without glasses and traditional contact lenses available to more Victorians.
+Though not all refractive surgery clinics offer ICL in Melbourne, Armadale Eye Clinic is equipped to offer this procedure, and we aim to make vision correction options available to more Victorians who would like to explore reducing their dependence on glasses or contact lenses (where suitable).

 The Process of ICL Eye Surgery